Do you have a faker in the house?

 What Sort of Solutions Are There?

 - Keep the bathroom door open.
 Faking is a lot easier when the door is closed.
-Keeping the door open maintains the threat that you'll just walk in on them to discover their ruse.
 This simple tip alone can keep them brushing, and limit boundary tests.

 - Have them brush just after dinner to set a routine, and so they've brushed long before their tired.
 This also helps to eliminate late-night snacking as well.
 Or, if they get a snack before bed, have them brush immediately afterward.

-- If they're still young enough, have your kids sing while brushing their teeth as well.
+- If they're still young enough, have your kids sing while brushing their teeth.
 It's impossible to hide the fact that one isn't brushing when singing at the same time.
 Even finger brushing stands no chance!

 - Brush at the same time your kids brush.
-Sure, this may be an inconvenience for you, but a family brushing together is a good thing.
+Sure, this may be an inconvenience, but a family brushing together is a good thing.
 Kids love to mirror habits, and this doesn't stop once they're no longer a toddler.
 P.S.
 This can also eliminate your late-night snacking habit!